lpalova/lpalova.github.io/about.md

 [Metis](http://www.thisismetis.com/) (Spring 2016).
 I got certified in data science specialization by John Hopkins University on [Coursera](https://www.coursera.org/account/accomplishments/specialization/certificate/LL4BR8M6KAGX) (2015).
 Samples of my work are available on [GitHub](https://github.com/lpalova).
 I am fluent in R, Python and familiar with Java, Git/Github, Unix commands, Shiny, Slidify, RStudio, office/presentation software, SQL.

 I have a passion for the field of education.
 I have been teaching physics, chemistry and math classes and worked with talented high school students since 2001.
-I taught undergraduate math, financial math and statistics at [NJIT](http://www.njit.edu/), undergraduate physics at [Rutgers](http://www.rutgers.edu/), and I have experience teaching high school calculus, physics and chemistry classes.
+I taught undergraduate math, financial math and statistics at [NJIT](http://www.njit.edu/), undergraduate physics at [Rutgers](http://www.rutgers.edu/), and I have experience teaching high school calculus, physics and chemistry.
 <!--I have full responsibility for managing and running my classes.
 I am in charge of creating syllabi, exam questions and teaching materials, grading, and working with classroom presentation equipment.-->

 ### More Information